Consensys/doc.goquorum/docs/HowTo/Use/AddingIBFTValidators.md

     }
     ```

-   True to form, we have the second vote registered!
+   True to form, you have the second vote registered!

 1. Ok, let's finally vote on nodes 3 and 4.